 The Division and its DDD Health Plans are making more training available to behavioral health providers.
 It includes best practices for working with individuals with a behavioral health diagnosis and an intellectual or developmental disability.
 The Division will provide extra funding to providers whose staff complete this training.
 Behavioral health providers with more training will be able to support DDD members better.
 This will improve quality of life and outcomes for members.

-Positive Behavior Support (PBS) is available to members and families.
-It teaches skills, tools, and resources to help them manage problem behaviors and improve a member’s environment.
+Positive Behavior Support (PBS) teaches skills, tools, and resources to help manage problem behaviors and improve a member’s environment.
 It is person-centered.
 It can improve relationships between members and their caregivers.
-The Division is making a Positive Behavior Support (PBS) training available to DDD members’ families.
+The Division is making a Positive Behavior Support (PBS) training available to DDD members’ families and caregivers.
 The training will also be available to DDD’s Qualified Vendors and Specialty Contractors.
 This will give all direct support professionals in the DDD system access to the training.
 Extra funding may be available to providers when their staff complete the training.

 The Division released the specifications for a new service type in August 2023 called, Enhanced Behavioral Group Homes.
 DDD is identifying Qualified Vendors to provide this service.
 A small number will be authorized to provide it at first.
 This will be adjusted as needed.
 The Division wrote the specifications to align with laws that created Behavioral-Supported Group Homes.
 Providers may receive extra funding for start-up costs and for successfully serving members.